 - 1. The reference to "cost-effective" should be removed from the fifth paragraph of the preamble. - 2.
-The preamble of SARA should expressly acknowledge the importance of habitat protection for the survival of species at risk. - 3.
-Remove the phrase "as a result of human activity" from section 6 of SARA. - 4.
+Remove the phrase "as a result of human activity" from section 6 of SARA. - 3.
 Section 6 should expressly provide that provision of a "safety net" for the protection of the critical habitat of species at risk is a purpose of SARA.